fairydreaming/lineage-bench/README.md

 The project is a successor of the [farel-bench](https://github.com/fairydreaming/farel-bench) benchmark.

+**Note: due to the high cost of benchmark runs the project is currently put on hiatus.**

 ## Changelog

 * 2024-03-07 - Added results for qwq-32b (used Parasail provider with 0.01 temp, observed some infinite loop generations, but mostly for lineage-64 where the model performs bad anyway).